Braniff (1983–1990)

-Braniff Inc. was a US-based airline that operated flights from 1984 until 1989 and was partially formed from the assets of the original Braniff International Airways.
+Braniff Inc. was an American airline that operated flights from 1984 until 1989 and was partially formed from the assets of the original Braniff International Airways.
 The domestic air carrier was originally headquartered at Dallas Love Field in Dallas, Texas, and later Orlando, Florida.
-The airline is sometimes referred to as "Braniff II".
+The airline is popularly referred to as "Braniff II".

 History

 Hyatt Corporation and Dalfort

 In 1984, the Hyatt Corporation reorganized Braniff, Inc.'s successor Braniff International Corporation the holding company of Braniff Airways, Inc., and the airline flew once again using the Braniff name.
-Jay Pritzker, of Hyatt Hotels, masterminded the reorganization of the original Braniff International Airways and successfully brought the airline out of bankruptcy on December 15, 1983.
+Jay Pritzker, of Hyatt Hotels, masterminded the reorganization of the original Braniff International Airways (BIA) and successfully brought the airline out of bankruptcy on December 15, 1983.
 The new entity was commenced with a total capitalization of US$100 million (70 million from Hyatt and 30 million in Airways' assets) and virtually no debt.
 Braniff Airways, Inc., incorporated in Nevada, in November 1983, was then changed to "Dalfort Corporation" and a "new" Braniff airline subsidiary, named Braniff, Inc., was formed.
 Hyatt Corporation owned 80 percent of the newly formed Dalfort Corporation, and Braniff, Inc., was created as a wholly owned subsidiary of Dalfort.
 Ron Ridgeway was named president.

 In June 1982, a trust was created to protect the interests of Braniff Airways and Braniff International Corporation senior creditors.
 James W. Toren of the Wilmington Trust Company, were both assigned as trustees of the newly formed BRNF Liquidating Trust.
 The BRNF Trust took control of certain Airways aircraft that had been used as collateral against Airways' and Corporation's debt.
 BRNF Trust leased 30 Boeing 727-200 series trijet aircraft to the new Braniff, Inc., in December 1983.
 These aircraft were used to launch the new Braniff on March 31, 1984.